Marie Watt: Career

 In September 2004, as part of the Continuum 12 artists series, an exhibit of her work opened in New York City and the George Gustav Heye Center of the National Museum of the American Indian.
 The exhibit included Blanket Stories, a sculpture made of two towers of wool blankets, with each stack sewn together with a central thread.
 She collected the blankets over several years, including many Hudson's Bay point blankets that were given to Native Americans in trade by the Hudson's Bay Company during the 19th century.

 In 2011, the Bill & Melinda Gates Foundation commissioned Watt to produce a site-specific artwork for their Seattle campus.
 The work, entitled Blanket Stories: Matriarch, Guardian and Seven Generations, is a 14-foot column of wool blankets from all over the world and is located in the building's lobby.
 Describing how the materials fit this specific location, Watt wrote, "It's the first column I've made with the explicit goal of collecting and integrating blankets from around the world, echoing the Foundation's global mission; the column will be constructed of reclaimed blankets and reclaimed cedar, in resonance with the campus' goal of attaining LEED Gold certification."

 In 2014, 350 people contributed to an outdoor sculpture at Tacoma Art Museum.
 The towers she made were cast in bronze and she posted a micro-website with stories behind each blanket.
 Watt listens to her material and pulls from a deep sense of community and narrative to create works with history.
 Her works are both figurative and abstract.

+From 2017 to 2023, Watt served as a member of the board of directors for VoCA (Voices in Contemporary Art), a non-profit organization dedicated to the preservation of contemporary art.

+In 2025, Watt was selected to collaborate with artist and Chicago native Nick Cave (artist) on an installation for the Obama Presidential Center in Chicago.

-Watt is currently a professor at Portland Community College, and is the coordinator of its Northview Gallery.
+Watt served as an instructor at Portland Community College from 1997–2004, and was the coordinator of its Northview Gallery.
+She is represented by PDX Contemporary Art in Portland, Oregon, Catharine Clark Gallery in San Francisco, California, and Marc Straus Gallery in New York City, New York.